iLoveCmajor/social_chat_bot/README.md

 1. Users start the bot with `/start` and get registered
 2. Every week (configurable day/time), the bot sends a reminder asking if users want to be social
 3. Users opt in with `/optin` or opt out with `/optout`
-4. At a scheduled time, all opted-in users receive a list of other participants
+4. Admins advance the process through three phases:
+   - **Opt-in phase** – people can only /optin or /optout and view the roster
+   - **Liking phase** – the roster locks, everyone begins liked by default, and participants can dislike specific people
+   - **Matching phase** – likes freeze and each person sees their final match (or a “no match” notice)
-5. Users can reach out to each other to plan activities
+5. Users can reach out to each other to plan activities once matches are announced

 ## Installation